TinaHanAtUnity/CreativeRenderTool/API-CHANGES.md

 * Fixed iOS Listener API, removed sending errors to webview if listener was null or didn’t respond to selector
 * Fixed iOS Request API: added MAPPING_HEADERS_FAILED error
 * Fixed iOS Request API: added response fail event if parsing headers to webview format fails
+* Fixed iOS DeviceInfo getNetworkOperator and getNetworkOperatorName methods to return an empty string when there is no SIM card present
 * Modified iOS Resolve API: make implementation similar to Android and send INVALID_HOST instead of UNEXPECTED_EXCEPTION
 * Modified Android VideoPlayer API, remove useless ’17’ from API_LEVEL_ERROR
 * Modified iOS Cache API events by adding request url to all errors